-The race runs twice a year in January and July using the local trade winds.
+The race is held twice a year in January and June following the local trade winds.
 The Northerly Kaskazi wind in January and the Southerly Kuzi in July.

 At the end of the training we'll assess your sailing ability before letting you start the race.
 If your sailing or navigation skills aren't up to scratch you'll have to hire a local skipper to take with you.

-You'll race for up to nine days, depending on how fast you are.
-You'll choose your own course and sail during daylight hours only.
-Sailing is not allowed after dark – but trust us, you’ll be ready for a rum by the fire by dusk.
+You'll race for up to seven days depending on how fast you are.
+The racecourse opens at 06:30 and closes at 17:30 with time penalties for being late to shore.
+Sailing is not allowed after dark but trust us, you’ll be ready for a rum by the fire by dusk.

 The islands are lush and green, surrounded by pristine white sand beaches and teeming coral reefs.
-As you sail along you could see all kinds of exotic beasts: barracuda, dolphins and manta rays to name but a few.
+You'll see a bunch of exotic beasts: barracuda, dolphins and manta rays to name a few.
 Inland there are monkeys and more exotic birds and butterflies than anyone needs.

 Zanzibar has plenty of beach bars and party spots, but for the most part its attraction is down to having plenty of places that feel remote and wild.
 Its main exports include Freddie Mercury and spices.
 If you were looking for a place to stock up on nutmeg, cloves and peppercorns, Zanzibar is your place.